Friends theme song writer Allee Willis dies at 72

 Tweets about this

+LILLIE ROSS ‘Friends’ Theme Song & ‘Boogie Wonderland’ Writer Allee Willis Dies On Christmas Eve https://t.co/Xi3FKi6wdF https://t.co/CKoiLoYqRm 14 minutes ago

+Kenneth Wright 'Friends' Theme Song Writer Allee Willis Dead at 72 https://t.co/cpEaYF26PE 28 minutes ago

+Raymond Jayson Fox Wow this is so sad she was a friend and mentor https://t.co/9jQqMRh7wR 42 minutes ago

-Tere Negus 'Friends' Theme Song Writer Allee Willis Dead at 72 https://t.co/zLXCtBULFq via @TMZ15 minutes ago
+bliss RT @TMZ: 'Friends' Theme Song Writer Allee Willis Dead at 72 https://t.co/V56nnPENIH 50 minutes ago

-Chris Miller DMRegister: Willis was known for writing Earth, Wind & Fire hits, including "September," and later the "Friends" th… https://t.co/i72Pmoc2te 26 minutes ago

-kondo RT @ChannelNewsAsia: Friends theme songwriter dies aged 72 https://t.co/Ro6KfwqoHT https://t.co/s1gxmmLY5p 26 minutes ago